tuero/muzero-cpp/README.md

 - `min_sample_size` Should be at least as big as `batch_size`
 - `num_actors` Number of self-play actor threads to spawn.
 - `num_reanalyze_actors` Number of reanalyze actor threads to spawn.
-- `train_reanalyze_ratio` Ratio of samples the learner will sample from the reananlyze buffer.
+- `train_reanalyze_ratio` Ratio of samples the learner will sample from the reanalyze buffer.
 This should probably match the ratio of actors you spawn for self-play/reanalyze to keep things efficient.
 - It is also recommended to have `initial_inference_batch_size` and `recurrent_inference_batch_size` equal to the number of total actors, as this will increase the efficiency by batching inference queries rather than having threads wait for a model to become available.

 ### Training